-After stumbling upon the body of Laura Palmer (Sheryl Lee), Pete Martell (Jack Nance) spreads the word, “She’s dead…wrapped in plastic”, setting the news off in a ripple effect of disbelief.
-To the town of Twin Peaks, Laura Palmer was the beauty queen, the good girl, the one to be admired.
-But as the show unravels its eerily twisted plot the audience learns she led a sinister double life in the secret underworld of what appears to be a quiet suburban town, resulting in her unnervingly public murder.
+After stumbling upon the body of Laura Palmer (Sheryl Lee), Pete Martell (Jack Nance) spreads the word with: “She’s dead… wrapped in plastic”, setting the news off in the town of Twin Peaks to a ripple of disbelief.
+Laura Palmer was the beauty queen, the good girl, the one to be admired.
+And as the show unravels its eerily twisted plot the audience learns she led a sinister double life in the secret underworld of what appears to be a quiet suburban town, resulting in her unnervingly public murder.

-When Twin Peaks first aired in 1990 it was truly television like no other.
-Gripping from the first tune of Angelo Badalamenti’s haunting theme song – the setting is both familiar and abstract in typical Lynch fashion.
+When Twin Peaks first aired in 1990 it was truly a television show like no other.
+Gripping from the first note of Angelo Badalamenti’s haunting theme song – the setting is both familiar and abstract in typical Lynch fashion.
 Twin Peaks is disguised as any sleepy small town you may stop in for a cup of coffee, which makes peeling back the mysterious layers ever so intriguing.

 Laura Palmer’s death turns out to be as gruesome as one would expect from meeting her wrapped in plastic on the beach, cold and lifeless – a stark contrast to the camp vibrancy in which the fictional world was designed.
-One thing very apparent about Twin Peaks, it’s bursting with sexual frustration leading nearly every main character astray.
-Victim to sexual and domestic violence, Laura’s death captivated and indulged American appetites for everything crime, a genre that really hit its stride in the 80s and 90s.
+Twin Peaks is bursting with sexual frustration, leading nearly every main character astray.
+The death of Laura Palmer, victim to sexual and domestic violence, captivated and indulged American appetites for everything crime, a genre that really hit its stride in the 80s and 90s.

 Twin Peak’s cutting-edge pilot was an instant hit, ranking #1 of the 1989–90 television season.
 Arguably a genre of its own – somewhere between a thriller, comedy and soap opera – the show is so infectiously eccentric from dialogue to set design, it’s impossible not to feel like you’re part of something special, yet deranged.

-Even if you haven’t watched it, you’re more than likely know something about it.
-Whether it’s in reference to ‘a damn fine cup or coffee’, or ‘she’s dead…wrapped in plastic’, the imagery and even more iconic fashion seems to pervade pop culture from every corner.
+Even if you haven’t watched it, you’re more than likely to know something about it.
+Whether it’s in reference to ‘a damn fine cup or coffee’, or ‘she’s dead… wrapped in plastic’, the imagery and even more iconic fashion seems to pervade pop culture from every corner.